 SECTION 1.
 That the Tenth Civil District of Wilson County, Tennessee, and all the inhabitants thereof, is hereby made and constituted a body politic and corporate under the name and style of the Tenth Special School District of Wilson County, Tennessee, and as such shall have the power of perpetual succession, to sue and be sued, to contact and be contacted with, to plead and to be impleaded in all the courts of this State, and shall have the power to purchase, receive and hold real, personal and mixed property, and to release, grant and any way dispose of the same for public school purposes, and the boundaries of said school district shall be the same as the boundaries of said Tenth Civil District as they now exist.

-In the event of vacancies on said Board of Directors or Commissioners, such vacancy shall be filled by appointment or election made by the other members of said Board of Directors or Commissioners, and the person so appointed or elected to fill such vacancy shall serve until the next general biennial August election, when an election shall be held to fill such vacancy.
-All members of said Board of Directors or Commissioners, when appointed or elected, shall continue to serve until their successors are duly elected and qualified.
+In the event of vacancies on the Board of Education, such vacancy shall be filled by appointment or election made by the other members of said Board of Education, and the person so appointed or elected to fill such vacancy shall serve until the next general biennial August election, when an election shall be held to fill such vacancy.
+All members of said Board of Education, when appointed or elected, shall continue to serve until their successors are duly elected and qualified.

-Said Board of Directors or Commissioners shall be elected under the general election laws of the State of Tennessee, and they shall have all the powers and authority given them, both under this Act and under the general laws of the State of Tennessee.
-They shall especially have the power and authority to elect all the teachers of the elementary schools of said District, fix their compensation, to control and manage the school buildings, grounds and property of said School District, and to otherwise govern, regulate and control the affairs of said School District.
+Said Board of Education shall be elected under the general election laws of the State of Tennessee, and they shall have all the powers and authority given them, both under this Act and under the general laws of the State of Tennessee.
+They shall especially have the power and authority to elect all the teachers of the elementary and middle schools of the Tenth School District, fix their compensation, to control and manage the school buildings, grounds and property of said School District, and to otherwise govern, regulate and control the affairs of said School District.

 SECTION 3.
 That said School Directors may at any time submit the question for more taxation for public school purposes than is now allowed by the general laws of the State to a vote of the qualified voters of said Tenth District at an election ordered by them for that purpose, with ten days' notice published in the newspapers of the county seat, said election to be held by the Sheriff in the manner and form and under the general election laws of the State, and upon a majority of two-thirds of the qualified voters of said Tenth District casting their vote for an increase of the regular taxation in said district, said increase shall be made, but in no case shall said taxation be increased more than twenty cents on the $100 worth of taxable property.